Don’t miss the second part of this topic and the related podcast episode:

 Whether it’s as CEO, head of a department, or even a first-time manager, a leader is only as good as their team.
 We expect that they bring a certain level of technical knowledge to the job; perhaps they’re a respected engineer, marketer, or financial wizard.
 But running an effective organization means tapping into the powers of others.

 Every human being on this earth has a limited set of knowledge.
 Our brains have a limited capacity to know only so much.
 Humility is when we realize that.

 George Washington, Most Humble and Obedient Servant

 By the time the drafters of the Constitution chose George Washington as the first president, he was an accomplished man.
-A military leader who had a career spanning three decades, including member of the Virginia House of Burgesses and Commander in Chief of the Continental Army.
+A military leader who had a career spanning three decades, including as a member of the Virginia House of Burgesses and Commander in Chief of the Continental Army.

 And yet, he was still haunted by insecurity.
 Really, who can blame him?
-The leadership roles he took on were unprecedented; he was setting out an a path never trodden before.
+The leadership roles he took on were unprecedented; he was setting out on a path never trodden before.
 His words and deeds (including stepping down after two terms as president), show him as a leader, who despite his considerable success, was still humble.

 Nancy Lemann writes:

 “One endearing thing about the father of our country was his propensity for self-effacement.
 Every time they drew him to a post, he would agonize and ultimately accept but essentially stand up and say, 'I just want it on the record that I do not consider myself equal to this task.’